jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ### latex-workshop.intellisense.citation.format

 List of fields to display for citation preview and intellisense.
-You must reload VSCode to take into account a change in this configuration.
+Reload vscode to make any change in this configuration effective.

 |         type         | default value |
 | -------------------- | ------------- |